microsoft/PowerPlatformConnectors/independent-publisher-connectors/AzureADApplications/Readme.md

 ### List applications
 Get the list of applications in this organization.

+### Get application
+Get the details for the specified list application id.

+### Get Application Owners
+Get ownership details of the specificed applications id.

 ## Building the connector

 Since the APIs used by the connector are secured by Azure Active Directory (AD), we first need to set up a few things in Azure AD for connector to securely access them.
 After this setup, you can create and test the connector.